Princess Alice, Duchess of Gloucester: Residences

-In 1937 the couple received a London grace and favour residence at York House, St James's Palace, which had been the London home of Prince Henry's older brother Edward VIII prior to his abdication.
+In 1937 the couple received a London grace and favour residence at York House, St James's Palace, which had been the London home of Prince Henry's older brother Edward VIII prior to his accession to the throne.
 In 1938, Henry and Alice purchased Barnwell Manor in Northamptonshire.
 The purchase price for the Barnwell Estate (which included four tenanted farms) was £37,500; in her memoirs, Princess Alice describes this amount as "the greater part of the money left to Prince Henry by the King."
-However, records of financial negotiations resulting from the Abdication of Edward VIII state that Prince Henry received a legacy of £750,000 from his father's private fortune.
+However, records of financial negotiations resulting from the abdication of Edward VIII state that Prince Henry received a legacy of £750,000 from his father's private fortune.
+Prior to 1948, the couple also had use of Nottingham Cottage.

 Following the death of her sister-in-law Princess Marina, Duchess of Kent in 1968, it was announced in November 1969 that the Duke and Duchess of Gloucester would relocate from their home at York House, St James's Palace to Apartment 1, Kensington Palace.
 Justification for the Gloucesters' relocation was provided by a Palace spokesperson, who was quoted in contemporary newspapers as stating "York House is a large and unwieldy house for present-day use.
 The apartment at Kensington Palace is much more compact, modernised and easier to run."
 Alice and Henry's recently married younger son Prince Richard of Gloucester also used the Apartment from 1972.
 Apartment 1, Kensington Palace would remain Alice's London home for the final thirty-five years of her life.